 No policy map is attached to an interface.

-- First define a class map, then define a policy map, and finally use the servicepolicy command to bind the policy map to the required interface. - If the Ethernet interface is a member of a port channel then the service-policy cannot be applied and a binding error will occur.
+• First define a class map, then define a policy map, and finally use the servicepolicy command to bind the policy map to the required interface.

 This example applies a service policy to an ingress interface.